Omny/Brain-Games-NodeJS-console-games/README.md

 ### Brain Games is a NodeJS console game

-How to install and play
+How to install and play:

 make install

 npm link

 brain-even